victornsi/DT-AVT/README.md

 A demo run has been completed for viewing.
 Simply launch `visualizer.m`.
 From there, right-click in the right pane and select load.
 From the loading screen, load `Runs/DATA_N2000.mat`.
 Though the file is loaded, data still needs to be generated.
 To that end, right-click in the right pane, and select `Policies > Evaluate`.
 Once data generation is complete, navigate Digital Threads and Twins using the search tree.
 Right click in the figure pane or plots for additional viewing options.

 # Contact
-If you need more detailed instructions or assistance for navigation or setting up your own problem, email:
+If you need more detailed instructions, assistance for navigation, or setting up your own design problem, email:

 victorsi at mit dot edu